DopplerHQ/kubernetes-operator/README.md

 ### Using the Secret in a Deployment

-To use the secret created by the operator, we can use the synced Kubernetes secret in one of three ways.
+To use the secret created by the operator, we can use the managed secret in one of three ways.
 These methods are also covered in greater detail in the [Kubernetes Secrets documentation](https://kubernetes.io/docs/concepts/configuration/secret/).

 #### `envFrom`